OpenNeuroDerivatives/ds004094-fmriprep/README.md

 # ds004094 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds004094](https://openneuro.org/datasets/ds004094).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds004094](https://openneuro.org/datasets/ds004094).

 ## Methods